-In the past, Warsaw‘s Praga awas considered to be a district with the highest crime rate in the city – how times have changed.
-Since then, the eastern area hugging the Vistula river has blossomed into one Europe’s creative hubs, with many of its abandoned warehouses and disused factories being transformed into hip bars, clubs, restaurants and art spaces.
-Today, the district attracts young crowds of boho-types who rightly acknowledge that this up-and-coming district is where the pulse of Warsaw can really be found.
+In the past, Warsaw‘s Praga was a neighbourhood known only as the district with the highest crime rate in the city – how times have changed.
+Now, the eastern area hugging the Vistula River has blossomed into one of Europe’s many creative hubs.
+Many of the areas abandoned warehouses and disused factories have been transformed into hip bars, clubs, restaurants and art spaces.
+Praga now attracts young crowds of boho-types who rightly acknowledge that this up-and-coming district is where the pulse of Warsaw can really be found.

-Berlin has repeatedly been named Europe’s coolest city and without a doubt, Kreuzberg is its most trendy neighborhood.
-A severely run-down area a decade ago, since then, waves of European expats and German cool cats have descended upon the distinctly Turkish part of town, making it into their very own adult playground.
-Stretching from the leafy Bergmannstraße all the way to the river at Oberbaumbrücke, this is really the place to see and to be seen in.
-From the eclectic bars, affordable Turkish food joints, boutique stores on the hip Oranienstraße and the legendary club scene pumping away into the early hours of Monday morning, Berlin as we know it today would be nothing without Kreuzberg.
+Berlin has repeatedly been named Europe’s coolest city and, without a doubt, Kreuzberg is its trendiest neighbourhood.
+A run-down area a decade ago, since then, waves of European expats, Germans and OG Berliners have descended upon this district that has a distinctly Turkish inflection.
+Stretching from the leafy Bergmannstraße all the way to the river at Oberbaumbrücke, this is really the place to be in Berlin.
+From the eclectic bars, affordable Turkish food joints, boutique stores, the neighbourhood also houses many of the city’s famed techno clubs.
+The area offers a distinct vibe, and Berlin as we know it today would be nothing without Kreuzberg.

 7th District, Budapest

-Since the Second World War, Budapest lay forgotten on the European scene.
-However, in the face of the rise of loud and trendy metropolises such as Berlin and London, the Hungarian capital has also been cultivating its own kind of cool.
-In particular, the city boasts an offbeat selection of ruin bars – watering holes that occupy the spaces of abandoned buildings.
+Budapest is a relative new-comer to Europe‘s must-visit cities; however, its rich history, stunning architecture and unique cultural points have cemented it on many people’s European bucket lists.
+For years, the Hungarian capital has been cultivating its own kind of cool, in particular, its offbeat selection of ruin bars – watering holes that occupy the spaces of abandoned buildings.
 Many of these are located in the city’s 7th District, including the famous Szimpla.
 Decorated with a mismatch of objects and bizarre furniture, it offers a fantastic night out, as well as countless exhibitions, movie screenings and concerts.

-Grunerløkka is Oslo‘s most edgy and trendy district and is the ultimate pocket of cool.
+Grunerløkka is Oslo‘s edgiest and trendiest district and is transforming into the city’s ultimate pocket of culture.
 Over the last decade, the industrial area has been transformed into a vibrant neighborhood that easily competes with its Scandinavian neighbors for the prize of the best city district.
-Explore the Birkelunden flea market on Sundays, visit the designer shops and browse through numerous galleries, before taking a break at one of the many artisan coffee shops or microbreweries in the vicinity.
+Explore the Birkelunden flea market on Sundays, visit the designer shops, and browse through numerous galleries, before taking a break at one of the many artisan coffee shops or microbreweries in the vicinity.

-Sweden oozes cool with its long white nights and minimalistic design, and Stockholm’s Södermalm only enhances this hip reputation.
-With a relaxed and creative vibe, this district is a labyrinth of fantastic spots to eat and drink and is the place to go for unique boutiques offering Swedish fashion.
-Notably, Söder is also home to one of the most reputable art bookstores in Europe, Konst/ig Books.
-Before leaving the area, be sure to take in the best panoramas of the city – the climbs up to Fjällgatan and Monteliusvägen are definitely worth the effort.
+Sweden oozes cool, from its amazing gastronomy to its famed minimalistic design, and Stockholm’s Södermalm only enhances this hip reputation.
+With a relaxed and creative vibe, this district is a labyrinth of fantastic spots to eat and drink.
+Notably, Södermalm is also home to one of the most reputable art bookstores in Europe, Konst/ig Books.
+Before leaving the area, be sure to take in the best panoramic views of the city, and the steep climbs up to Fjällgatan and Monteliusvägen are definitely worth the effort.

 Canal St. Martin, Paris

-Head northeast of jam-packed Le Marais and Paris will reveal one of its hippest hubs.
-On warm evenings, young crowds of locals meet up with friends and indulge in delicious wine on the side of the Canal St. Martin.
-The whole area up to the Point Ephémère cultural center is saturated with cocktail bars, long-standing beer haunts and quaint bakeries.
-Although this is now one of the most gentrified areas of the French capital, it has still retained much of its charm and local flavor.
+Head north of jam-packed Le Marais to find yourself in one of Paris‘ hippest hubs.
+On warm evenings, young crowds of locals make this their destination of choice to meet up with friends and indulge in delicious wine canal-side at Canal St. Martin.
+The whole area up to the Point Ephémère cultural center is alive with cocktail bars, trendy cafés and quaint bakeries.
+Although this is now one of the more gentrified areas of the French capital, it has still retained much of its charm and local flavor.

-Barcelona’s Gracia is one of the city’s hippest areas and bursts with an infectious youthful energy.
-Wander through its maze of narrow streets filled with bars, shops and restaurants waiting to be explored.
+Barcelona’s Gracia is one of the city’s most vibrant neighbourhoods, bursting with an infectious youthful energy.
+Visitors can spend hours wandering through its maze of narrow streets filled with bars, shops and restaurants waiting to be explored.
 Located near the famous Park Guell, the area is a great spot to grab a drink after climbing to marvel at the view from the gardens, complete with gingerbread houses and mosaic lizard sculptures.
 In mid-August, the district hosts a loud and boisterous week-long festival, so for those up for the challenge, this would be a perfect time to visit the city.